MeghaMathew-Sahyadri-ECE/samsung-riscv/README.md

 <details>
-<summary>Task 5:  Final Task of this internship is to implement any digital circuits using VSDSquadron Mini and check whether the building and uploading of C program file on RISCV processor works</summary>
+<summary>Task 5:  To implement any circuits using VSDSquadron Mini and check whether the building and uploading of C program file on RISCV processor works</summary>

 # Simon Says Game using VSDSquadron Mini